SERG-Delft/delftswa/2021/assignment.md

 An active project should have 1 or more pull requests per day.
 To get you started, we hand-picked a [list of projects](suggested-projects.html) which are large, actively developed, maintained by a vibrant community, and are not analyzed in the previous runs of this course.

 To claim a project: Post on the Brightspace forum, title _Claiming project P_, explain why you like this project in the issue, and indicate the 4 team members that will work on this project as well as your group number.
 Make sure to add their GitLab accounts in the issue so we can find them.

+After you've claimed a project, add a short (around 100 words) enthusiastic description of the project to the  `_index.md` file in your project sub_folder.
+Consider adding a logo or some representative image, and provide all the required meta-data.

 [claiming]: https://brightspace.tudelft.nl/d2l/le/280700/discussions/topics/42190/View